pixie-io/docs.px.dev/content/en/03-using-pixie/01-using-live-ui.md

 The Live UI's `script` drop-down menu lists all of Pixie's [open source scripts](https://github.com/pixie-labs/pixie/tree/main/src/pxl_scripts).

-To learn how to use Pixie for a specific use case, check out one of the following tutorials:
+To learn how to use Pixie scripts for a specific use case, check out one of the following tutorials:

 - [Network Monitoring](/tutorials/pixie-101/network-monitoring/)
 - [Infra Health](/tutorials/pixie-101/infra-health/)